 How To Prevent Postbox from Matching Local Addresses

 If you use a Directory Server and don't want Postbox to suggest matches from your local address book, go to Postbox > Preferences > Composition > Addressing and de-select "Local Address Books."

-Contacts within the macOS Contacts app cannot be modified within the Postbox Address Book.
-They must be modified within macOS Contacts app.
+Contacts within the macOS Contacts app cannot be modified or deleted within the Postbox Address Book.
+They must be modified or deleted within the macOS Contacts app.